ivan-zapreev/Distributed-Translation-Infrastructure/README.md

    * The list of `post_process_nltk.sh` script parameters is richer than that of ``post_process.sh``.
 The former requires the `<true_caser_type>` parameter to be specified and also has an optional parameter `<models-dir>`.
 Run `post_process_nltk.sh` with no parameters to get more info.
    * The `<true_caser_type>` parameter of `post_process_nltk.sh` allows to enable one of the two true-caser scripts: [`Moses`](https://github.com/moses-smt/mosesdecoder) or [`Truecaser`](https://github.com/nreimers/truecaser).
    * The  `<models-dir>` parameter of `post_process_nltk.sh` is optional but defines the folder where the true-caser model files are to be found.
 If not specified then `<models-dir>` is set to `.`.
-   * The true-casing models are supposed to have file names as the lower-cased english names of the corresponding languages.
+   * The true-casing models are supposed to have file names as the lower-cased English names of the corresponding languages.
 The model file extensions are supposed to be `*.tcm` for Moses and `*.obj` for Truecaser, e.g.: `english.tcm` or `chinese.obj`.
    * Our project does not provide any default true caser models neither for Moses nor for Truecaser.
 So for `post_process_nltk.sh` to be used with the parameter `<true_caser_type>` other than `none` one needs to obtain such model(s) for used target language(s).
    * In order to generate new true-caser models, one can use the corresponding training software scripts provided with the distribution: `./script/text/truecase/moses/train-truecaser.perl` for Moses and `./script/text/truecase/truecaser/TrainTruecaser.py` for Truecaser.
 These scripts are taken "as-is" from the corresponding software sources. `TrainTruecaser.py` expects the training corpus to be located in the `train.txt` file.
    * Although `Truecaser` perhaps allows for better accuracy, its training script generates much larger models than those of `Moses`.
 Therefore if true-casing is needed, to minimize post-processing times, we suggest using `post_process_nltk.sh` with `<true_caser_type>` set to `moses`.